evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-task.rst

    cancels the task and raises :exc:`asyncio.TimeoutError`.
 To avoid the task cancellation, wrap it in :func:`shield`.

-   If the wait is cancelled, the future *fut* is also cancelled.

    This function is a :ref:`coroutine <coroutine>`, usage::

        result = yield from asyncio.wait_for(fut, 60.0)

-   .. versionchanged:: 3.4.3
-      If the wait is cancelled, the future *fut* is now also cancelled.